koeninger/ten_percent_practice/README.md

 If you do not have a formal computer science background:

 - [How to Design Programs 2e](http://www.ccs.neu.edu/home/matthias/HtDP2e/) or the [First Edition](http://www.htdp.org/).
 Yes, it's pitched at a highschool level, but is very well written and tested with students.
+There's also a 2 part edX course based on the material, [How to Code: Simple Data](https://www.edx.org/course/how-code-simple-data-ubcx-htc1x) and [How to Code: Complex Data](https://www.edx.org/course/how-code-complex-data-ubcx-htc2x)

 If you do not have experience with a reasonably modern statically typed language: